rileyjshaw/chianti/README.md

 ## Performance Considerations

--   **Instancing**: Plants are grouped by type and placement method to minimize draw calls
+-   **Instancing**: Plants are grouped by type to minimize draw calls
 -   **Deferred Updates**: All scene generation parameters use `useDeferredValue` to prevent UI blocking
 -   **Memory Management**: Proper disposal of geometries and materials
--   **Efficient Heightmap**: Multi-hill system with optimized noise generation
+-   **Spatial Optimization**: Voronoi system with grid-based lookup
--   **Smart Camera**: Automatic positioning reduces manual camera setup
+-   **Batch Processing**: Plant placement with yielding to prevent blocking

 ## Customization